corda/samples-kotlin/Solana/bridging-token/README.md

    `Bridge Authority` updates the "token-equivalent" representation so that subsequent Corda-only steps are notarised by the regular Corda Notary rather than the Solana Notary.
    `Bridge Authority` performs Corda token selection and builds a Corda transaction that:
-   - moves the redeemed shares to the Shareholder (via regular Corda Fungible Token move)
+   - moves the redeemed shares to the Issuer (via regular Corda Fungible Token move)
    - consumes the "token-equivalent" representation state

    This transaction is submitted to the regular Notary for verification and finality.
    At this point, redemption is complete:
    - the Solana tokens have been burned, and
-   - the corresponding Corda stock tokens have been transferred to the Shareholder.
+   - the corresponding Corda stock tokens have been transferred to the Issuer.

 ## FAQ